Don Scott (American football): College career

-Scott was a two-time All-America selection for the Ohio State University Buckeyes football team.
+Scott was a two-time All-American selection for the Ohio State University Buckeyes football team.
 He was called the most versatile back in college football because he was a brilliant passer, blocker, and ball carrier.
 His head coach, Francis Schmidt, later said, "I can’t remember a back as dangerous in so many departments of play.”

 Scott lettered for the Ohio State Buckeyes football team in 1938, 1939, and 1940.
 In 1938 he was a starting halfback.
 He became the Buckeyes' starting quarterback as a junior in 1939 and led the team to the Big Ten Conference title.
 That year, he received his first All-American selection.
 He returned as quarterback in his senior year and was again named as All American.

 Scott also played basketball for one season.
 The 1938-39 Ohio State team appeared in the first NCAA basketball tournament, and advanced to the first NCAA championship game.
 Oregon beat the Buckeyes 46-33.